Warning: JavaScript is not enabled or not loaded. Please enable JavaScript for the best experience.

 A monthly gift can sustain sensor maintenance, data processing, and student field placements.
 One‑time contributions are directed to rapid‑response research needs, from satellite calibration to ocean expedition fuel.
 Every level supports the shared goal: actionable science for a thriving planet.

-$40 — equips a student researcher with ocean sampling kits.
+R100 — equips a student researcher with ocean sampling kits.

-$120 — funds a week of satellite‑ocean data processing.
+R500 — funds a week of satellite‑ocean data processing.

-$300 — powers a community lab session for local educators.
+R1000 — powers a community lab session for local educators.

 Join researchers, alumni, and supporters investing in a safer, smarter future for ocean and space exploration.
+Select a structured option or give a custom amount.

 Impact at a glance